How to Buy Crypto in Australia

 1. Create an account

-Creating an account on most modern exchanges is usually very straightforward.
+Creating an account on most modern crypto exchanges is usually straightforward.
 Head to the website’s home page and select “Sign Up”, “Start Trading” or a similar call-to-action.

 New users will be presented with a standard application form that requests basic personal information, including mobile number, date of birth, email address and nationality.
 Ensure you can access a smartphone and email address to move forward as quickly as possible.